isomerpages/govtech-corp/media/technews/_posts/2017-05-02-post-What we learnt from GovTech's interview with Dr Janil Puthucheary.md

 could serve them better, and how our Smart Nation system could serve them better.”</p>
 <p>He added that “it’s quite enlightening [to find out] about how they learn
-things and how their classmates learn things, when I speak to their friends.”</p>
+things and how their classmates learn things when I speak to their friends.”</p>
 <p>And Dr Janil admits he feels the pressure from his home constituents.</p>
 <p>“Frankly speaking, I get an earful every day when I go home!”</p>
-<h3>Three big priorities…and three big challenges</h3>
+<h3>2.
+Three Big Priorities…and Three Big Challenges</h3>
 <p>Dr Janil said that the Government has identified a few major, national-level
 crosscutting projects to focus on: The national digital ID system, the cashless payment agenda, and the Smart Nation Sensor Platform for the Internet